A HISTORY OF ENGLAND IN THE MIDDLE AGES

 Henry also formed a royal zoo in England with exotic animals such as lions, leopards, lynxes, camels and a porcupine.

 Meanwhile Henry he had many illegitimate children but he only had one legitimate son called William.
-In 1119 The king of France recognised William as the heir to the English throne and heir to the Dukedom of Normandy.
+In 1119 The king of France recognized William as the heir to the English throne and heir to the Dukedom of Normandy.
 However William drowned in 1120 when his ship, the white ship, sank.
 Henry was left without an heir.
 Before he died in 1135 Henry made the barons promise to accept his daughter Matilda as queen.

 However when Henry died of food poisoning at the age of 67 many barons felt a woman could not rule England and they supported Henry's nephew Stephen.
 So Stephen was crowned king of England.
 Yet Matilda would not give up her claim to the throne and she had many supporters too.
 As a result a long civil war began in 1135, which went on till 1154.
 These years were called the 'nineteen long winters'.

-The fighting only ended when, shortly before his death, Stephen agreed to recognise Matilda's son Henry as his heir.
+The fighting only ended when, shortly before his death, Stephen agreed to recognize Matilda's son Henry as his heir.
 Following Stephen's death in 1154 Matilda's son became King Henry II.
 He proved to be a strong and capable ruler.

 Henry II was the first Plantagenet king.
 He was born at Le Mans in France in 1133.
 He was a highly educated man known for his violent temper.